 Work Capability Assessment

-- If you are placed in the support group you don’t have to take part in any further interviews or assessments until your claim is up for renewal.
+- If you are in the SG you don’t have to take part in any more interviews or assessments until your claim has to be renewed.

 Need practical advice & info?
 We can help.

 Contact our Advice team about mental health & related issues

 0300 5000 927 Monday - Friday 9.30am - 4pm, not including bank holidays